RebelToolbox/RebelDocumentation/tutorials/plugins/editor/making_plugins.rst

 Your name helps you get properly credited for your work.
 The version number helps others know if they have an outdated version;
 if you are unsure on how to come up with the version number, check out `Semantic Versioning <https://semver.org/>`_.
-The main script file will instruct Godot what your plugin does in the editor once it is active.
+The main script file will instruct Rebel Editor what your plugin does in the editor once it is active.

 The script file